On this site...

 Art as a search for meaning

 The sequence and topics within a school art studio change radically between elementary and secondary levels.
-Aside from the assimilation of technical skills and theory, older art students must understand the functions of different art genres.
-Most essentially, they need to understand that the primary function of art is a search for meaning.
+Aside from the assimilation of technical skills and theory, older art students must understand that art has different functions and genres.
+Most essentially, they need to understand that the primary function of art, what is called Fine Art, is a search for meaning, both personal and collective.

-It is essential that students become familiar with an overview of the historic record of art within their own culture as well as within other cultures.
-I accomplish this by writing art history research into every unit.
-The research is made more personal by allowing students to choose the direction of their own research in collaboration with the teacher’s advice.
+It is essential that students become familiar with an overview of the historic record of art within their own culture as well as within other cultures so they can find their own place within it.

 Four different areas of focus in the program...

-I have designed the art curriculum on this site to integrate art history and art theory with practical skills.
-I have designed the structure of my instruction to have four parts: Subject, Function, Medium, and Composition Theory.
+I have designed the art curriculum to integrate art history and art theory with practical skills.
+The structure of the units has four parts: Subject, Function, Medium, and Composition Theory.